Satyamgupta002/FoodGift/README.md

 ---
 ## Planned Enhancements

+- **ML-Based Urgency:** Train a model on real world donation data to predict the urgency of a particular donation so that we can prioritize the request.

 - **Real-Time Chat:** Enable one-to-one communication between donors and NGOs after a donation request is accepted to simplify coordination during pickup.

 - **Socket.IO Based Real-Time Updates:** Implement WebSockets to instantly synchronize donation requests, notifications, and status updates.